Transition metal alkyne complex: Applications

 With the shift away from coal-based (acetylene) to petroleum-based feedstocks (olefins), catalytic reactions with alkynes are not widely practiced industrially.

 Polyacetylene has been produced using metal catalysis involving alkyne complexes.

+Cuprous chloride also catalyzes the dimerization of acetylene to vinylacetylene, once used as a precursor to various polymers such a neoprene.
+Mechanistic studies suggest that this reaction proceeds by insertion of acetylene into a copper(I) acetylide complex.